robertmaxwilliams/max-website/blog/2019-1-16-Bananagrams-AI.md

 title: Bananagrams AI!
 ---

-I just finished the code for my banangrams playing AI!
+I just finished the code for my Banangrams playing AI!
 I've added it under the "fun" tab.
 Type in all of the letters you have and it returns an html table with a board you can play.

 Try it out here: